-- Mix the green onions, pepper and tomato into the salad dressing so they can marinade.
-Add the lettuce on top.
+- Mix the salad dressing in the bottom of a large bowl.
+Add the green onions, pepper, and tomato into the salad dressing so they can marinade.
+Rip up the lettuce and place it on top.

-- When ready to serve, toss the lettuce into the salad dressing.
-Add the bean topping and toss again.
+- When you're ready to serve the salad, toss the lettuce with the salad dressing.
+Add the beans and toss again.

 - For a pretty presentation, serve the salad at this point with a handful of corn chips and cheese on top.
 Or if you’re interested in a quick and easy meal, toss the corn chips and cheese into the salad and serve immediately.